liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/04-using-the-clay-taglib.markdown

 ![Figure 50: Info labels convey general information.](../../images/clay-taglib-label-info.png)

-Status labels are light-grey, and due to their neutral color, they are best for conveying basic information.
+Status labels are light-gray, and due to their neutral color, they are best for conveying basic information.
 Status labels are the default label and therefore require no `style` attribute: